-The Earth Systems Science Pathway (ESS) is an interdisciplinary field of study that examines the physical and chemical nature of the environment in various media (as well as atmosphere, rivers, lakes, oceans, soils, and lithosphere), their interaction with each other and with biological systems.
+The Earth System Science Pathway (ESS) is an interdisciplinary field of study that examines the physical and chemical nature of the environment in various media (as well as atmosphere, rivers, lakes, oceans, soils, and lithosphere), their interaction with each other and with biological systems.
 ESS emphasizes the examination of human impacts on these complex environmental processes and the long term sustainability of living systems.

-One quarter of Introductory Biology (B BIO 180 or equivalent)
+- One quarter of Introductory Biology (B BIO 180 or equivalent)

-One quarter of Introductory Physics (B PHYS 114 or equivalent)
+- One quarter of Introductory Physics (B PHYS 114/117 or equivalent)

-Environmental Science Core Requirements (27 Credits)
+Environmental Science Core Requirements (ENV SCIENCE:CORE)

-ESS Core Course Requirements (15 Credits)
+ESS Pathway Core Course Requirements (ESS:CORE)

-ESS Distribution Requirements (25 Credits)
+ESS Distribution Requirements

-TOTAL = 90 Credits
+TOTAL = 80 Credits